 In this article, I’d like to discuss some things that will help you play the drums more dynamically.
 First, balancing and adjusting the different voices of the drum set when playing.
 Then, specific exercises to develop the control it takes to alter the dynamics in your playing.
 Let’s start with some options for the most used parts of the drum set.

-Double strokes on the bass drum are also done using the heel-toe technique where you start with the heel up and alternate the bass drum strokes between the heel and the toe.
+Multiple strokes on one bass drum are also done using the heel-toe technique, where you start with the heel up and alternate the bass drum strokes between the heel and the toe.
 Another technique to achieve this is a slide, where you strike the pedal and slide your foot up the pedal as it rebounds to make the next stroke.

 A normal stroke on the snare drum is usually done by striking the center of the drum with the stick starting between 6-8 inches from the drumhead.
 From there you can lower the dynamics by playing ghost notes (softer strokes with the stick starting 1-2 inches from the drum head) or accented notes with the stick starting between 10-12 inches from the drumhead).
 The exact height of the stick may vary from drummer to drummer but the point is that the louder you want the note to be, the higher you should start the stroke or allow the stick to rebound from the drum head after you strike it.
 (This is a very important concept in playing dynamically and I will refer to it later).

 Another popular technique for accents on the snare drum is the rim shot.
 Rim shots are when you play the head and the rim of the drum with one stick at the same time.
 Playing them both together produces an accented note and makes the drum “crack” more.